 Many managers said that they are willing to continue to create opportunities in their workplaces for the most vulnerable, not only because they want to help, but also because that is a decision which benefits both the company and the community.

+Nearly all modern and competitive businesses have policies on Corporate Social Responsibility, showing that they care not only for profit, but also for the social and environmental implications of their activity.
 For the past year, the Government and UNDP, with the financial support of the Kingdom of Netherlands, have been helping the business start-up, subsidised employment and professional skills building of women victims of domestic violence.

 The results are impressive.
 Over 20 companies are already employing a number of these women, enabling them to gain financial independence, to improve their socio-economic status and quality of life.